Wellcome Trust Biomedical Vacation scholarships

 The scholarship provides the opportunity for an undergraduate to gain a paid, first-hand experience of research working in cutting-edge research facilities at the University of Sheffield.

-Applications for projects taking place in summer 2022 are now open.
-Closing date for receipt of application is 12 noon, 13th May 2022
+Applications for projects taking place in summer 2023 are now open.
+The deadline for three projects has been extended to 12 noon on the 15th May 2023.

 The University of Sheffield will aim to host six of these scholarships each year.